 - Always try to mirror content found on your landing page and site

 - Use terms that most of your audience will use to search for your products

-Product types give extra information to help Google understand what your products are and show them for relevant queries.
+Product types give extra information to help Google understand what your products are and so show them for relevant queries.
 Remember your ‘Product Type’ is your own categorisation; not to be confused with ‘Google Product Category’ which uses ‘Google’s own’ categorisation rules and is required for feeds which target the US, UK, Germany, France and Japan.

-Further to this, using product types can help to structure your account through a detailed hierarchy which can be then used to segment and optimise your campaigns.
+Using product types can help to structure your account through a detailed hierarchy which can be then used to segment and optimise your campaigns.
 For example, if you’re selling MacBook’s you might want to categorise it as: Electronics > Computing > Laptops > MacBook’s.

 Shopping Ads and Feed Issues

 With the recent introduction of bots to shopping ad feeds which will now view your product and automatically populate the price.
 You can now save huge amounts of time from manually applying updates to product prices.
 However, although this new update is brilliant for any product orientated account; there can be increased issues due to the numbers not always corresponding i.e. if a website regularly changes the prices of the product.

 When your information doesn’t correspond with what Google has already collected, you may find your ads being disapproved and not showing at all.

 Your product images are a huge part of whether or not a potential customer is going to ‘buy’ or look somewhere else.
 Therefore, ensuring you get this aspect of the ad perfect, is a huge priority.

 Google has some strict rules regarding product images, meaning that promotional text and obstructing elements such as watermarks will all lead to disapproval.
 However, good news!
 Google updated their disapproval process on 19th September 2018 to only disable the image in question and not all other ads with the same image.